keketso-prog/AWS-RE-START-JOURNEY/About-Me.md

-👤 About Me 👋
+👤 ABOUT ME 👋

 I am a committed and enthusiastic learner enrolled in the AWS re/Start 12-week program, which is an in-depth, instructor-led course that prepares its students for cloud computing and IT careers.

-Background and Experience
+BACKGROUND AND EXPERINCE

 Hello!
 My name is Keketso Bakaqane, but I am rather shy.
 I am, however, hardworking, friendly, kind, and honest; I give my best to whatever I embark on. 💪
 My professional background is in administrative work where I have developed organizational skills, attention to detail, and the ability to work in an efficient manner under pressure.
 My experience was non-technical, but curiosity has always been there with regard to technology and how everything happens behind the scenes.
 That curiosity made me take the step into the tech industry; more specifically, cloud computing! ☁️